rydmike/rydmike.github.io/README.md

 # RydMike.com a Flutter Site

-This **GitHub Pages** web site with a personal domain linked to it contains demos and tests of various Flutter projects and repositories linked to Flutter issue reports.
-The apps, demos and issue support demos have been published as single page web sites.
+This **GitHub Pages** web site with a personal domain linked to it, contains demos and tests of various Flutter projects and repositories linked to Flutter issue reports.
+The apps, demos and issue support demos have been published as single page web sites in sub-folders.
 They are presented and linked below for easy access.

 ## [Flexfold Demo App](http://rydmike.com/demoflexfold)

 Flexfold is a responsive scaffold package for Flutter.
 A live Web demo of an app using the package can be tried [here](http://rydmike.com/demoflexfold).
+It is my intention to open source this demo application as well.

 A key feature of Flexfold is that navigation mode changes are animated.
 ![Animated Flexfold](/assets/FelxfoldDemo01.gif)